EdgeApp/edge-docs/source/index.html.md

 | error | <code>[ABCError](#abcerror)</code> | (Javascript) Error object.
 Null if no error |
 | abcReceiveAddress | <code>ABCReceiveAddress</code> | [ABCReceiveAddress](#abcreceiveaddress) |

 Returns an ABCReceiveAddress object with the specific public address.
+Public address must have been created from a previous call to [makeReceiveAddress](#makereceiveaddress).

 ### makeSpend